top of page

 Social support systems dramatically change for young adults when they move out of their family home, go to college, begin their careers, and/or engage in long-term romantic relationships.
 At this time of life, young adults that once relied on parents’ support are likely to turn toward their peers and romantic partners as their key sources of support.

-Sibling relationships in young adulthood are an often overlooked source of social support.
-Recent mental health scholarship has increasingly recognized the benefits of turning to siblings for social support.
+Sibling friendships in young adulthood are a powerful yet often overlooked source of emotional support.
+Recent mental health research increasingly highlights the unique benefits of turning to siblings during times of transition and change.

 Lonely?
 Reach Out to Your Sibling.